Go to the main content Skift sprog til dansk

 Talk events, Other

-Ssshhh... now it's reading time.
-So turn off the phone, find your best book and enjoy a quiet moment for literary immersion in the library's most beautiful surroundings, The Old Reading Room.
+Shh...now it's reading time.
+Turn off your phone, find your best book and enjoy a quiet moment.
+The beautiful Old Reading Room forms the setting, and the soundscape is quiet baroque music.

 The Black Diamond, Old Reading Room